Cook Like Czechs

 STEP 10: Start rolling the dough lengthwise, like a jelly roll.
 Gently tighten the dough as you roll.
 Finish the roll with the seam facing down.
 Press the ends of the roll together and tuck them underneath.
 Place the roll, seam side down, on a lined baking sheet.

 Repeat with the second piece of dough the same way.
-I made the second strudel with poppy seed filling!
+I made my second strudel with poppy seed filling!

 Brushing with egg wash

-STEP 11: In a deep bowl, beat the egg with a fork.
+STEP 11: In a deep bowl, beat the egg yolk and half-and-half with a fork.
 Using a pastry brush, brush the rolls on all sides.

 Brushing nut rolls with egg wash.